Improving AEM Front-End Development Workflow

 Client Libraries & AEM Front-End Workflow

-ui.apps holds the clientlib definitions, while ui.frontend handles the build.
-Webpack compiles the source into the dist folder, and the output is copied into ui.apps so AEM can serve the CSS and JavaScript.
+Webpack compiles the source code into the dist folder, and the generated output is then copied into ui.apps so AEM can deliver the CSS and JavaScript to pages.

 // ui.frontend/src/author/postCss/column-control-authoring.pcss